 3. Set aside some money every month

-Putting cash aside each paycheck will help you build a fund for emergency expense, or what many call a “rainy day” fund.
+Putting cash aside each paycheck will help you build an emergency fund, or what many call a “rainy day” fund.
 As for how much to save from your paycheck, aim to save any amount you can at first.
+Even $5 will help as you start building this habit.
 You can always work up to larger amounts.

 The ultimate goal for your emergency fund should be at least $1,000 or a month’s worth of expenses, whichever is higher.
 This may sound like a lot of money, but you’ll do this slowly over time.
-As mentioned before, even if you can set aside $10 from each paycheck, it’ll get you there eventually.
+You don’t need to have it all overnight.

 Once you have at least $1,000 in your emergency fund, consider setting even more aside.
-And don’t dip into that stash for just any reason—it’s meant for emergencies such as a job loss, medical issues or unexpected expenses (such as a car repair).
+And don’t dip into that stash for just any reason — it’s meant for emergencies such as a job loss, health care bills or unexpected expenses such as a car repair.

-If you feel like you’ll be tempted to spend the money, open a separate account without ATM access.
-You can even make it so that you can only access your cash at a local branch, which will take at least a few hours to get to—and give you time to reconsider whether you really need the money.
+If you feel like you’ll be tempted to spend the money, open a separate bank account without ATM access.
+By making it a little more difficult to access the money, you will be giving yourself more time to reconsider whether you really need to make a purchase.

 4. Pay down your debt

-Many people who live paycheck to paycheck have a lot of debt to deal with.
+Many people who live paycheck to paycheck have debt burdens to deal with.
 Making a dedicated effort to get out of debt once and for all will help you get ahead by eliminating expensive interest charges.

-As for how to pay debt down, there are different ways to do so.
-Some do what’s called the debt snowball method, where you focus on accounts with the smallest balances first.
+As for how to pay debt down, there are different ways to approach it.
+Some opt for the debt snowball method, where you focus on accounts with the smallest balances first.
 Pay as much as you can toward the smallest account while continuing to pay the minimum on other debts.
 You then focus on the next smallest account once the smallest debt is paid off, and so on.
 Paying off small balances quickly may give you the confidence and motivation to keep working toward a debt-free existence.

 Another method is called debt avalanche, which has you focus on the account with the highest interest rate first.
 Prioritizing high interest rate debt can save you money in the long run, since those interest charges are the highest.